 Autopilot's native Salesforce integration allows you to:

-- use the Salesforce triggers, actions and conditions in your Journeys; and
+- use the Salesforce triggers, actions and conditions in your Journeys.

-Thousands of companies including Lyft, Atlassian and Microsoft use Autopilot's Salesforce integration to supercharge their marketing.
+Thousands of companies including Patreon and Greenpeace use Autopilot's Salesforce integration to supercharge their marketing.

 Follow the steps below to connect to Salesforce and configure your sync preferences.
 You can also learn more in the FAQ.

 In Settings, go to Salesforce Sync and click "Connect":

 When prompted, login to Salesforce.
 We recommend having a Salesforce administrator connect, as other roles may not have the necessary permissions.